 In 1987, Les Femmes became its own nonprofit organization, and in 1995 Children's Medical Center Child Life Program was added as a second beneficiary.
 Les Femmes continued its Benefit Sale at Exchange Park through 2001.

 Since then, Les Femmes du Monde has presented monthly civic and educational programs monthly during the spring.
-In the fall and winter is the annual Woman of the Year benefit, Victory Luncheon and Dixie Marshall’s annual Christmas Party.
+In the fall and winter is the annual Woman of the Year benefit, Victory Luncheon and an Annual Christmas Party started in 2007 by Dixie Marshall.

 LES FEMMES DU MONDE’S FIRST PRESIDENT HELEN STOREY: